usody/usody.github.io/_legal_pages/cookies-policy.markdown

-### Why do we use cookies on Pangea and Usody?
+### Why do we use cookies on Usody?

-At Pangea and Usody we use cookies to retrieve information and thus offer the user a more agile navigation, avoiding requesting data that the user has already provided.
+At Usody we use cookies to retrieve information and thus offer the user a more agile navigation, avoiding requesting data that the user has already provided.
 Likewise, we use cookies to analyze the behavior of users when browsing the web, resulting in a very effective tool to assess the operation of the web page and introduce improvements.

-### What Cookies do we use in Pangea on our website and for what purposes?
+### What Cookies do we use in Usody on our website and for what purposes?

-On the Pangea and Usody websites we also use some cookies, specifically:
+On the Usody websites we also use some cookies, specifically:

 #### Technical cookies
 These are those that allow the user to navigate through the web page and use the different options or services that it has, such as identifying the session, accessing parts of restricted access, using security elements. during navigation.